WeblateOrg/weblate/docs/user/checks.rst

    :guilabel:`Use this translation` button displayed on each line in the :guilabel:`Other occurrences` tab.

-   You can use :ref:`addon-weblate.autotranslate.autotranslate` addon to automate translating of newly added strings which are already translated in another component.
+   You can use :ref:`addon-weblate.autotranslate.autotranslate` add-on to automate translating of newly added strings which are already translated in another component.